airbytehq/airbyte/docs/connector-development/config-based/stream-slicers.md

 ### Datetime

 The `DatetimeStreamSlicer` iterates over a datetime range by partitioning it into time windows.
+This is done by slicing the stream on the records' cursor value, defined by the Stream's `cursor_field`.

 Given a start time, an end time, and a step function, it will partition the interval [start, end] into small windows of the size described by the step.
 For instance,